-The Clifton to Tangoio Coastal Hazards Strategy 2120 will consider three main hazards along this part of the Hawke’s Bay coast through to 2120:
+The Clifton to Tangoio Coastal Hazards Strategy 2120 will consider three main hazards along this area of coast:

 All hazards, and their severity, will be influenced by climate change which will bring increased ‘storminess’ and sea level rise.

 The latest information from the Parliamentary Commissioner for the Environment in their November 2014 report ‘Changing climate and rising seas: Understanding the science’ says:

 “Over the last century, the average sea level around the world has risen by about 20 centimetres.
 The International Panel on Climate Change (IPCC) expects it to rise another 30 centimetres or so by the middle of the century and up to a metre or more by the end of the century.”

 We are building our strategy based on this research, and are planning for the expected sea level rise.

 People in Hawke’s Bay are familiar with images of homes wrecked by coastal swells at Te Awanga or the stretches of gravel beach at Westshore seasonally eroded by wave action.
 This is life at the coast as we know it.
 But jump forward to 2065 or 2120 and these effects will be more pronounced.

 There are a few parts of the coastline between Clifton and Tangoio where shoreline movement is relatively stable, such as Marine Parade Beach.

 However, large parts of the coastline has recorded an erosion trend which is likely to increase.
 Over the next century, sea level rise in combination with increased wave heights and storm intensities is expected to significantly impact on the gravel barrier ridge protecting the Tangoio to Clifton coastline.

 Future decisions also need to take into account that: